mariosotil/river-framework/README.md

   - Administration tools (ie. change the state of a document)
   - Connections to other NoSQL servers like CouchDB, etc.
   - Thread support
-  - The main goal of the project: the support of workflow development with the features that are needed for the task:
+  - The support of workflow development with the features that are needed for the task:
     - Control of the states of the document
     - Control of the responsibles on each state
     - Control of the permissions to read on each state